 El Sardinero beach in Santander

-Santander is without a doubt one of the most elegant and beautiful cities on the northern coast of Spain, and the ideal place for a short break.
-Both the sea and the mountains are continually present in this city, which captivates visitors with its aristocratic atmosphere, its 19th-century buildings, its charming outdoor terraces and its spectacular bay, considered to be one of the most beautiful in the world.
+Santander is one of the most charming and beautiful cities on Spain’s north coast, and an ideal destination for a short break.
+Nestled between the sea and the mountains, this city delights visitors with its aristocratic air, its 19th-century buildings, its charming pavement cafés and its spectacular bay, regarded as one of the loveliest in the world.

 Эта информация оказалась для вас полезной?